cargo-public-api/cargo-public-api/README.md

 pub fn bat::PrettyPrinter::input_files<I, P>(&mut self, paths: I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>
 ```

-If we re-arrange the whitespace and put them next to each other we can see that they are essentially the same:
+If we just remove newline characters and add some whitespace padding to get the alignment right, we can see that they are essentially the same:

 ```
 pub fn                     input_files<I, P>(&mut self, paths: I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>,